Insider Tips to El Paso, Texas

-History lovers should tour the Magoffin Home, an adobe homestead and the most famous home, made of territorial style architecture, in El Paso.
+History lovers should tour the Magoffin Home, an adobe homestead and the most famous home, made of territorial-style architecture, in El Paso.
 When Joseph and Octavia Magoffin, successful mercantile business owners, moved here in 1856, the town was a frontier town.
-They helped El Paso with westward expansion and US/Mexico relations.
-Their house, now owned by fourth generation family members, was added to the National Historic Register in 1971.
+The family helped El Paso with westward expansion and US/Mexico relations.
+The family’s house, now owned by fourth generation family members, was added to the National Historic Register in 1971.

-Children will appreciate the El Paso Zoo’s bird show, plethora of animals, and feeding their adorable giraffes.
-Over 220 animals in total.
+Children will appreciate the El Paso Zoo’s bird show, a plethora of animals, and feeding their adorable giraffes.
+Over 220 animals in total live at the zoo.
 Kids will be drawn to the cool splash pads, carousel, and wildlife theater.

 Unleash your inner shopper at The Outlet Shoppes at El Paso, with big names including Nike, H&M, and The North Face.

 Stop by Hotel Indigo’s Downtowner for some mouth-watering Spicy Dip with tortilla chips.
-They has a lovely restaurant with great views and a superb menu.
+They have a lovely restaurant with great views and a superb menu.

 Try something unique by dining while catching your favorite flick at the Alamo Drafthouse Cinema.
 How cool is that?
-This theater features award wining cuisine such as Omivore Pizza, Ropa Vieja, Spicy Blue Cheese Burger, and Crispy Buffao Cauliflower.
-Craft beers, milk shakes, sodas, and handcrafted cocktails are also available.
+This theater features award-winning cuisine such as Omnivore Pizza, Ropa Vieja, Spicy Blue Cheese Burger, and Crispy Buffalo Cauliflower.
+Craft beers, milkshakes, sodas, and handcrafted cocktails are also available.
 For your convenience, food and drinks are delivered to you at your theater seat.

-Allegedly the margarita was created at Tommy’s Place Bar, downtown El Paso, in 1945.
+Allegedly the margarita was created at Tommy’s Place Bar, downtown El Paso, in 1945, and we thank them very much.
 Stop by and try one!

 Wine lovers will flock to Zin Valle Vineyards.
 Two of their most popular wines were the Rising Star red zinfandel and the Gewürztraminer semi-sweet, a clean and crisp wine with honeysuckle aromas.
-They would be perfect paired with the cheese and fruit so consider bringing some with you.
+The wines would be perfectly paired with the cheese and fruit so consider bringing some with you.

 A special thank you to Visit El Paso Tourism for hosting me to El Paso for a fabulous trip.
 As with all of my posts, opinions and reviews are 100% mine and unbiased.